 WINDOW: We run an Arts Industry Showcase in the first week of Brighton Fringe.
 10 events from the Brighton Fringe programme are selected by an external panel of experts following a separate application process.
 Eligible events must be new work (created since the end of Brighton Fringe the previous year), have performance dates within the first week of Brighton Fringe, and be ready to tour.
-If your event is eligible for WINDOW you will be contacted shortly after the brochure deadline (18th January 2019) with details of how to apply.
 WINDOW events are then highlighted in our Arts Industry marketing campaign.
 On average 75% of WINDOW companies gained further touring dates as a direct result of the showcase.
 We are currently reviewing the scheme and hope to run it again in 2020.
 For Brighton Fringe 2019 we will continue to offer our Arts Industry Service, which helps participants and visiting Arts Industry Professionals connect.
 More details on the Arts Industry Service can be found here. .

 PRESS & MARKETING: Brighton Fringe is responsible for the press and marketing of Brighton Fringe as a whole.
 Based on the open access principle, we do not market individual events and shows.

 FUNDING & BURSARIES: We work with a number of partner organisations to offer bursaries to help participants take part in Brighton Fringe.